ronnyml/snowplow-wiki/technical-documentation/1-trackers/ios-tracker/iOS-Tracker.md

 <a name="add-data" />
 ## 3. Adding extra data

-Unlike the other Trackers, the iOS tracker collects automatically collects your platform, screen resolution, viewport, color depth, timezone and language off the device.
-You can still however, set your user ID.
+Unlike the other Trackers, the iOS tracker automatically collects your platform, screen resolution, viewport, color depth, timezone and language from the device.
+You can still however, set your user ID to properly track different users if you require it.

 * [`setUserId`](#set-user-id)